Chapter 27: Cultural Diffusion from the West via Lake Baikal

 Nomads to the west, hunters to the east

 The last Ice Age separated the cultures from the West and East of Lake Baikal.
 Each developed in their own unique way.
 While the cultures on both sides of Lake Baikal had similar characteristics, there were a few major differences.
 The eastern side was basically a hunting culture with an emphasis upon fishing, while the western side was basically pastoral and nomadic.
-The eastern side did lots of woodworking because of the abundant forests, while the west was influenced by Western Asian influences, which they transmitted to the east.
+The eastern side did lots of woodworking because of the abundant forests, while the western side was influenced by Western Asian influences, which they transmitted to the east.

 The Kurgans to the west were a nomadic culture of the desert and steppes, while the Siberians to the east were basically a hunter-fisher culture.